It's About the People!

 LTV has stories, too.
 Like everyone, we made changes on the fly, rolled with the punches and tried to provide the best local programming and information that we could get our sanitized hands on.
 We developed new ways of doing things on a moment's notice and provided a platform for local government to share their meetings, information and news.
 We feel it was important and hope (there’s that word again) that you feel the same way.

-Looking forward to 2021, LTV will continue to “bob and weave” as new punches are thrown.
+In 2021, LTV will continue to “bob and weave” as new punches are thrown.
 But, we need your help.
 This unique time has been tough on us all - we know that - but it’s been particularly tough for not-for-profit organizations who provide for the local community.
 We will continue to help the “people” push forward by providing important local communication.
-All we ask is that you keep LTV in mind if you are considering end of year donations.
+All we ask is that in 2021 you keep LTV in mind when considering donations.

 We can do this together… it’s about the people!
 Thanks for listening.